What is Regression Testing? Test Cases (Example)

 2) Regional Regression Testing (RRT)

-In Regional regression testing, the modification and impact areas are tested.
+In regional regression testing, the modification and impact areas are tested.
 This area is examined to find out if any dependable modules might be affected by the changes.

 Example: In this example, in the first build, the modules A, B, C, and D are sent for testing by the developer.
 The tester finds bugs in module B, so the application is returned to the developer to fix the bugs.

 Once the developer fixes the bugs in the second build in module B, it is sent to the test engineer again.
-The engineer learns that fixing module B has affected A and C.
+The test engineer learns that fixing module B has affected A and C.

 Hence, the tester checks module B’s modifications in the second release.
-Then tests the impact regions in A and C as well to identify how they have been affected.
+Then, tests the impact regions in A and C as well to identify how they have been affected.

 Note: While regression testing, there is a possible issue that this problem below may occur.